 What Is Affiliate Marketing?

-Instead, affiliate marketers receive a commission for driving their high-volume site or social media traffic to the product pages of the brands they work with.
+Affiliate marketers receive a commission for driving their high-volume site or social media traffic to the product pages of the brands they work with.

 This is only one example.
-The truth is there are many Affiliate Marketing strategies and scenarios which we’ll explore further.
+The truth is there are many affiliate marketing strategies and scenarios which we’ll explore further.

-Now that we have a definition and an example, let’s look behind the scenes of Affiliate Marketing and examine its inner-workings a bit further.
+Now that we have a definition and an example, let’s look behind the scenes of affiliate marketing and examine its inner-workings a bit further.

 Three parties must be involved to qualify the partnership as Affiliate Marketing: